Earlier than the monetary disaster, banks packaged and bought dodgy bundles of mortgages to buyers.

-So, who was accountable?
+So, who was in charge?

-After many investigations it turned clear that not solely had greed performed an element however many banks had realised the bundled investments weren’t as secure as they made them out to be.
+After many investigations it turned clear that not solely had greed performed an element however many banks had realised the bundled investments weren’t as protected as they made them out to be.
 Caught out they then confronted fines and punishment.